 Binaural Beats and Meditation: Take the Next Step

-Meditation is one of the best things you can do for your health and mental well-being.
+Meditation is one of the best things you can do for your overall health and, especially, mental wellness.

-But for many people, mastering traditional meditation is hard, frustrating, and time-consuming.
+But for many people, mastering meditation done the traditional way is hard, frustrating, and time-consuming.

-There is a growing body of scientific research showing that using binaural beats meditation programs can provide benefits similar to traditional meditation.
+There is a growing body of scientific research showing that using binaural beats meditation audios can provide benefits similar to traditional meditation.